 Let’s first start with some information on the two Franciscan communities who serve here at Duke:

-- You can learn more about the Conventual Franciscan friars here.
+- You can learn more about the Conventual Franciscan friars here and at Franciscan Voice.

 - In a nutshell, the mission of Conventual Franciscans is to give witness to the Gospel of our Lord Jesus Christ through the manner of our life together as friars.
 We continue the Franciscan ministries, spiritual work, and service of healing which was fundamental to St. Francis of Assisi.